 For instance, in the case where a multinational gang of cyber criminals infiltrated more than 100 banks across 30 countries and made off with up to one billion dollars over a period of roughly two years.
 The worst part was no one even knew or was alerted during those 2 years.

 More and more banks and financial institutions are going digital.
-The mine field grows constantly, hackers have a bigger playing ground, devising newer and multiple channels of exploitation for the hack each day.
+The minefield grows constantly, and hackers have a bigger playing ground, devising newer and multiple channels of exploitation for the hack each day.

-Would you be okay if someone stole from you to give to the poor?
+Would it be okay if someone stole from you to give to the poor?

 Hackers have different motives to hack, whether for a noble or an unethical cause, you are still being robbed and are affected in the long run.

 Hamza Bendelladj, the young 27-year-old Algerian who was said to have hacked about 217 banks by gaining access to people’s mailboxes to get away with over $4 Billion.
 He is also believed to have donated to several NGOs in Africa with about $ 280 Million donated to a Palestinian NGO with that hack.
 Bendelladj was a hero to many because of his generous acts of charity.

 A modern-day robin hood they call him, but at the cost of millions of hard-earned dollars of several Americans and a few million in other countries.

 Hamza Bendelladj was said to have direct access to millions of victims’ homes across borders by running email campaigns, planting malware on popular sites, using drive-by downloads, using multiple exploit kits and who knows what else?